surma/surma.dev/content/things/webgpu.md

 }
 ```

-The size of each dimension of a workgroup size is restricted, but so is the volume ($ = X \times Y \times Z$) of a workgroup.
+The size of each dimension of a workgroup size is restricted, but even if x, y and z individually are within the limits, their product ($= x \times y \times z$) might not be, as it has a limit of its own.
 Lastly, you can only have so many workgroups per dimension.

 > **Pro tip:** Don’t spawn the maximum number of threads.
 Despite the GPU being managed by the OS and an underlying scheduler, individual jobs can’t be preempted on the GPU.
 So [a long-running GPU program can just leave your entire system visually frozen][frozen tweet].

-This is all a bit much, I get it.
-So I’d like to give you the same advice that [Corentin] gave me: “Use [a workgroup size] of 64 unless you know what GPU you are targeting or that your workload needs something different.”
+So what _is_ the right workgroup size?
+Well, it really depends on what meaning put on the work item coordinates.
+But I want to give you the same advice that [Corentin] gave me: “Use [a workgroup size of] 64 unless you know what GPU you are targeting or that your workload needs something different.”
+It seems to be a safe number that performs well across many GPUs and allows the GPU scheduler to keep as many EUs as possible busy.

 ### Commands

-We are about to finish our minimal and admittedly useless WebGPU sample.
 We have written our shader and set up the pipeline.
 All that’s left to do is actually invoke the GPU to execute it all.
 As a GPU _can_ be a completely separate card with it’s own memory chip, you control it via a so-called command buffer or command queue.
-The command queue is a chunk of memory that contains encoded commands for the GPU to execute in order.
-The encoding is highly specific to the GPU and is abstracted by the driver.
-As such, WebGPU exposes a `CommendEncoder` that does exactly what it says on the tin.
+The command queue is a chunk of memory that contains encoded commands for the GPU to execute.
+The encoding is highly specific to the GPU and is taken care of by the driver.
+WebGPU exposes a `CommendEncoder` that taps into exactly that functionality.

 ```js
 const commandEncoder = device.createCommandEncoder();